 - 1 teaspoon baking powder

-- 3 cups diced apples (I like a mix of tart and sweet and leave the skin on)
+- 3 cups diced apples (tart and/or sweet according to preference; I leave the skin on)

 - 2 teaspoons vanilla